bsingr/cocoa-tree-stats-demo/README.md

 1. Search for repositories on GitHub.
 2. Render a bar chart based on last year of commit activity data for a specific repository.

+**Implementation**

-Please see [public/javascripts](public/javascripts) for implementation details.
+Please see [public/javascripts](public/javascripts) for the interesting details.

+Of course this is a proof-of-concept with insufficient error handling, etc.

 ## Getting Started